-Another factor attributing to L1527 jets morphology is the evolutionary stage.
-While L1527 is classified as a Class 0/I transitional object, its jet appears unusually weak and compact.
-This indicates that the jet activity may have declined or it undergoes episodes of periodic mass-loss.
-Such temporal evolution has been seen in sources like L1448-C, IRAS\,16293-2422, Serpens South C7, where compact jets coexist with broader molecular flows, and signs of episodic accretion are common \citep{bachiller90,kristensen13,plunkett15}.
-Spitzer IRAC observations of L1527 taken 12 months apart show variability in total flux and variability in the emission in each outflow lobes \citep{tobin08}.
-Such variations are typically associated to asymmetric changes in accretion.
-The mass accretion rates inferred from modeling of L1527 show it to be $\macc \approx 3-7\times10^{-7}\,\msun\mathrm{yr^{-1}}$ \citep{tobin10,flores21}.
-These values are two orders of magnitude higher when compared to values from Class II protostars, indicating that L1527 is still young.
-Recent JWST NIRspec observational estimate on mass accretion rate show it to be $\macc \approx1.0\times10^{-7}\,\msun\mathrm{yr^{-1}}$ and supports a non-steady and asymmetric accretion scenario in L1527 \citep{drechsler26}.
+Another factor attributing to L1527's jet morphology is its evolutionary stage.
+While L1527 is classified as a class 0/I transitional object, its jet appears unusually weak and compact.
+This indicates that jet activity has either declined or undergoes episodes of periodic mass loss.
+Such temporal evolution has been seen in sources such as L1448-C, IRAS\,16293-2422, and Serpens South C7, where compact jets coexist with broader molecular flows and signs of episodic accretion are common \citep{bachiller90,kristensen13,plunkett15}.
+Spitzer IRAC observations of L1527 taken 12 months apart show total flux variability and emission variability in each outflow lobe \citep{tobin08}.
+Such variations are typically associated with asymmetric changes in accretion.
+The mass accretion rates inferred from modeling L1527 show it to be $\macc \approx 3-7\times10^{-7}\,\msun\mathrm{yr^{-1}}$ \citep{tobin10,flores21}.
+These values are two orders of magnitude higher when compared to values from class II protostars, indicating that L1527 is still young.
+Recent JWST NIRspec observational estimates on mass accretion rate show it to be $\macc \approx1.0\times10^{-7}\,\msun\mathrm{yr^{-1}}$ and support a nonsteady and asymmetric accretion scenario in L1527 \citep{drechsler26}.